mrltfygn/selenium-webdriver-cucumber/Assignments.md

 ## Exercise 2

-1. On the second page, check if the 'Chosen loan type' and 'Amount to borrow' values are what you expect.
+On the second page, we want to check if the 'Chosen loan type' and 'Amount to borrow' values are what we expect.

+1. Create a new step in your feature file in which you define what you expect to see for chosen loan type and amount to borrow.
+2. Use the autocomplete function in IntelliJ to help create the cucumber code and the method for this step in the Loan_Steps file.
-> You can use Assert.assertEquals() to verify if the shown values are correct.
+3. Use the `Assert.assertEquals()` method to verify if the shown values are correct.
-2. Run the scenario.
+4. Run the scenario.
-3. Create steps that allows you to continue to the personal data page
+5. Create steps that allows you to continue to the personal data page

 ## Exercise 3